 Aussie journalists are not backward in coming forward either.
 Fairfax journalist, Scott Ellis, has been keeping count of useless emails from PRs that he never opens.
 How many did he receive between April and June this year?
 Six thousand.

 It is not just the press release that gets a beating either.
-Food, wine and travel journalist Winsor Dobbin expresses his frustration with immediate famil follow up for editorial before the jet lag has even settled.
+Food, wine and travel journalist Winsor Dobbin has expressed his frustration with immediate famil follow up for editorial before the jet lag has even settled.

 An untargeted pitch can also land you editorial in all the wrong places, as Andrew Hornery reports in PS in the Sydney Morning Herald today.